Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ### ACPTargetOrder

-This class contains orderId, total and an array for purchasedProductIds.
+This class contains an `orderId`, the total, and an array, for `purchasedProductIds`.

 ```javascript
 class ACPTargetOrder {